CONSULTANT

 The title of Shaniqua’s one-woman show, Love Warrior, perfectly encapsulates how hard she fights for what she believes in and having had the pleasure of working with Shaniqua since 2015 (co-producing Living in Poetry Festival, commissioning poems, workshops and performances) I can confidently and sincerely say her work is an incredible example of how passion, creativity and professionalism can positively influence and uplift a community.
 A true leader by example.

 YPI was the hub for anyone under the age of 30.
-Where the government failed to accommodate for the young people’s voices and opinions, YPI has did more than just pick up the slack.
-I've seen regular guests at the events grow from strength to strength, they have come out of their shell so much and that’s all down to YPI, giving us that stage.
+Where the government failed to accommodate for the young people’s voices and opinions, YPI did more than just pick up the slack.
+I've seen regular guests at the events grow from strength to strength, they have come out of their shell so much and that’s all down to YPI giving us that stage.

 Hakeem Hall - Young People Insight Participant